schasan/deye-mitm/README.md

 The Deye SUN-M80G3-EU-Q0 somehow sucks: I do not have all truth and all details, but it seems they skipped a cutoff relay in the inverter, which is required due to German regulations (which also do suck).

-As a consequence the provided an external relay.
-This connects to the Modbus port of the inverter and every single useful poll operation is blocked.
+As a consequence they provided an external relay.
+This connects to the Modbus port of the inverter and every single usefull poll operation is blocked.
 Nothing on 8899 or 48899 for me on the recent firmware.

 So I am using their Amazon cloud communication to have my own monitoring and logging active and still have their cloud capabilities operative.

-So it might be useful of other devices as well, but the drawback is that we are looking at biary, undocumented communication.
+It might be useful for other devices as well, as it is automatically pushing information every 5 minutes.
+The drawback is that we are looking at binary, undocumented communication.

 ## Sources